mate-academy/qa_pw_browser_context_page/README.md

 - Assert user can follow the article created by another user.
 - Assert user can see the edited article changes
 2. Use test case as an example:
-- Assert user 2 can see the articles posted by User1.
+- View an article created by another user.
+- Successful `Sign in` flow test.
-3. Re-run all your tests and make sure they pass after the updates.
+3. Re-run all your tests and ensure they pass after the updates.

 ## Task Reporting:
 1. Add and commit all your updates.